ManiacalLabs/BiblioPixel/doc/developer/using-git.rst

 .. code-block:: bash

+    # IF you are using plain old https checkout:
+    source checkout.sh <your-git-user> https

-    # If you are using an SSH key (recommended) type:
+    # OR if you are using an SSH key (recommended):
     source checkout.sh <your-git-user> ssh

-    # Otherwise, type:
-    source checkout.sh <your-git-user> https

     #
     # Lots of stuff should happen there